 The programme is specifically formulated to contribute in achieving the Millennium Development Goals (MDGs), notably goals 1 and 7 (targets 9, 10 and 11) through supporting multi-stakeholders public-private partnerships (PPP) with the methodology of Integrated Sustainable Waste Management (ISWM).

-With a two-year extension, the programme will now finish at the end of 2012.
-In its last two years, the focus is on supporting the young PPPs in six countries to function, to make money for the enterprises, and to become sustainable.
-One of the PPPs will graduate in early 2011, the micro-franchising and recycling PPP in Managua, Nicaragua.
+With a two-year extension, the programme finished at the end of 2012.
+In its last two years, the focus was on supporting the young PPPs in six countries to function, to make money for the enterprises, and to become sustainable.
+One of the PPPs will graduated in early 2011, the micro-franchising and recycling PPP in Managua, Nicaragua.
 The rest are facing the challenge of evolving to sustainable partnerships.